Demand for HC bench no more holds importance as e-court facilities progressing: Meghwal | Law-Order

 - India

-Union Law & Justice Minister Arjun Ram Meghwal on Tuesday said the demand for setting up a permanent bench of the Orissa High Court in the state’s western region has lost its importance after the introduction of e-court facilities.
+Union Law & Justice Minister Arjun Ram Meghwal on Tuesday said the demand for setting up a permanent bench of the Orissa High Court in the state’s western region holds no importance after the introduction of e-court facilities.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)